Blooming with Murder

 Is there anything else you’d like to tell readers about you and the book?

-Thank you for answering my questions, Piper, and good luck to you and your author, A. N. Sage, with A Grave Roast, the first book in the Orchard Hollow mystery series.
+Thank you for answering my questions, Piper, and good luck to you and your author, A N Sage, with Café au Slay, the latest book in the Orchard Hollow mystery series.

-Readers can learn more about Piper and her author, A. N. Sage by visiting the author’s website and her Facebook, YouTube and Tiktok pages.
+Readers can learn more about Piper and her author, A N Sage by visiting the author’s website and her Facebook, TikTok, Instagram and YouTube pages.

 The novel is available online at Amazon